Print

 Instructions

-In a sauce pan, combine the coconut milk, coconut cream, and pinch of salt.
-Whisk together until smooth, then heat the mixture over medium heat.
+Make the ice cream base first.
+Combine the coconut milk, coconut cream, and pinch of salt in a saucepan.
+Whisk together until smooth, then heat over medium.
 Once it starts to simmer, add the sage, cover the pan, and turn off the heat.
-Allow the sage to steep in the milk mixture for 1 hour.
+Allow the sage to steep in the coconut milk mixture for 1 hour.

 After 1 hour, remove the sage.
 Make sure to squeeze out any liquid from the sage into the coconut mixture.
-Add the sage infused coconut mixture to a blender along with the honey, vanilla, avocado, and citrus juice.
-Blend until smooth.
-This is your ice cream base.
-Chill it in the fridge for 3-4 hours.
+Add the sage infused coconut mixture to a blender along with the honey, vanilla, the flesh from the avocado, and the lemon juice.
+Blend until very smooth.
+Chill the ice cream base in the fridge for a minimum of 3-4 hours.

-If you’d like to make the sunflower oat crumble, heat the oil in a skillet set over medium heat.
+If you’d like to make the sunflower oat crumble to serve with your ice cream, heat the coconut oil in a skillet set over medium heat.
 Add the oats, sunflower seeds, and salt to the pan.
-Stir about every minute until the oats and seeds begin to toast and turn golden brown.
-Add the maple syrup and stir for about another minute or two until the crumble begins to look clumpy.
+Stir about every minute until the oats and seeds begin to turn golden brown.
+Add the maple syrup and stir for about another minute or two until the crumble begins to clump together.
 Remove the crumble from the heat, spoon it onto a plate, and allow it to cool and harden.

-Whenever you’re ready to serve the ice cream, allow it to sit out at room temperature for 10-15 minutes before scooping.
-Serve unadorned or topped with the sunflower oat crumble and seasonal fruit if you like.
-Blueberries happened to be in season when I photographed this recipe so that’s what you see here!
+Whenever you’re ready to serve the ice cream, allow it to sit out at room temperature for 10-15 minutes to make it easier to scoop.
+Serve topped with the sunflower oat crumble and berries if you like.
+Or, serve a scoop on top of any berry or stone fruit dessert such as blackberry pie or blueberry crumble.

 Notes

-This process will take most of a day from start to finish to include steeping, chilling, and freezing time.
-If you start it after breakfast you can have ice cream after dinner.
-If you can’t find coconut cream on its own, buy a second can of coconut milk, chill it the night before, then scoop out the solid cream the next morning to incorporate into the recipe.
-Inspired by this recipe.
+• This process will take most of a day from start to finish to include steeping, chilling, and freezing time.
+If you start it after breakfast you can have ice cream after dinner!